Charm Person is some kind of magic, supernatural ability

 - Gambit (depending on who's writing at the time) has a degree of "hypnotic charm".
 However, it doesn't work if the charmee knows about it.

 - Stacy X of the X-Men comics had pheromone powers which could induce bliss and stimulate bodily sensations and functions allowing her a certain amount of control over her enemies.

-- Poison Ivy's pheremones tend to work like this.
+- Batman: Poison Ivy's pheromones tend to work like this.
 She can also use more direct Mind Control through toxic kisses (when they don't just kill outright).
-The scope and effects of these powers are very much Depending on the Writer.
+The scope and effects of these powers are Depending on the Writer.

 - The Enchantress, who's fought The Mighty Thor among others, has the power to seduce people and give them a kiss that puts them under her control.